Manage the Microsoft Teams Commercial Cloud Trial offer

 At the tenant level, Teams as a service needs to be enabled (in the Teams admin center).
 For more information, see Manage Microsoft Teams features in your Office 365 organization.
 Also, users must be enabled to sign up for apps and trials (in the Office 365 admin center).
 For more information, see Manage the trial later in this article.

 How users sign up for the trial

-Eligible users can sign up for the IW trial by logging into Teams (teams.microsoft.com).
+Eligible users can sign up for the trial offer by logging into Teams (teams.microsoft.com).
 If eligible, they will see the following screen to start the trial.

-The IW trial grants a 1-year trial to your entire organization.
-Additional eligible users within your organization can sign up for the IW trial by going through the same process.
+The trial grants a one-year trial to your entire organization.
+This trial will make 500,000 licenses available for assignment.
+For each license assigned, the trial will allocate 2 GB of SharePoint Online storage.
+Additional eligible users within your organization can sign up for the trial by going through the same process.

 All trials within your organization share the same start and end dates, which is the date that first user signed for the trial.
 For example, if user A starts the first trial on April 25, 2018 and user B starts a trial on June 3, 2018, both users' trial will expire on April 25, 2019.

 The first person who signed up for the trial is the “owner” of the subscription.
 Only that person can manage the subscription.